infinity0/msg-notes/causal-01-ordering.rst

     3 -> 2;
     4 -> 1 [color="#ff0000", headport=se, tailport=nw];

-Freshness consistency forbids the 1 |leftarrow| 4 pointer.
+Freshness consistency forbids the 1 |leftarrow| 4 reference.
 This may seem like quite a complex property to enforce, but actually we do not need to directly enforce it.

 **Theorem**: *transitive reduction* entails *freshness consistency*.
 Proof
 sketch: if m' < m then |exists| p |in| pre(m): m' |le| p < m.
 Since |le| is